yousefelassal/fullstackopen/part4/README.md

 ### c User administration

+In stark contrast to the conventions of relational databases, _references are now stored in both documents_: the _whateverData_ references the user who created it, and the user has an array of references to all of the _whateverData_ created by them.

 The ids of the data are stored within the user document as an array of Mongo ids.
 The definition is as follows:
 ```js
 {